-Each command, including pbs\server and pbs\mom, takes parameters indicating which servers and ports to connect to or listen on (when appropriate).
+Each command, including pbs_server and pbs_mom, takes parameters indicating which servers and ports to connect to or listen on (when appropriate).
 Each of these is documented in their corresponding man pages (configure with --enable-docs).

-In this example the first Torque server will accept batch requests on port 35000, communicate with the MOMs on port 35001, and communicate via RPP on port 35002.
-The first Torque MOM will try to connect to the server on port 35000, it will listen for requests from the server on port 35001 and will communicate via RPP on port 35002.
+In this example the first Torque server will accept batch requests on port 35000 and communicate with the MOMs on port 35001.
+The first Torque MOM will try to connect to the server on port 35000 and it will listen for requests from the server on port 35001.
 (Each of these command arguments is discussed in further details on the corresponding man page.
 In particular, -t create is only used the first time a server is run.)

 '''

-pbs_server -p 35000 -M 35001 -R 35002 -t create
+pbs_server -p 35000 -M 35001 -t create

-pbs_mom -S 35000 -M 35001 -R 35002
+pbs_mom -S 35000 -M 35001

 '''